danielgallas/kaggle/_posts/2025-02-09-third-post.md

 Parquet files contain data from 996 unique users.
 Instead of using the title of each feature (enmo, anglez, non-wear_flag,...), the author of the notebook replaced all titles by general column titles (stat 1, stat 2", etc.)

+The train dafaframe has 3960 rows and 82 columns.
+The train_ts (from parquet files) has 996 rows and 74 columns (id column is dropped).

+Standard scaler is used to standardise numbers in train_ts.
+All missing values are filled with the mean.

+Principal Component Analysis is used to reduce all 74 features to just 15 (now called PC_1, PC_2. etc.)

+IDs are reintroduced into the dataframe.
+And then all dataframes are merged by ID.
+This produces one big dataframe with 3960 rows and 97 columns.

+It then removes many outliers with the clean_features function it created.
+The author explains in his write-up: Implausible values, such as body fat percentages over 60% or negative bone mineral content, were removed and replaced with NaN.